 You might think short stay car parks can only be paid for on the day, but you can save a lot of money if you book these in advance.
 These car parks are usually used for very short trips of up to a couple of days - or often for just picking up passengers as you can stay for 30 minutes.

-At Heathrow Terminal 5, you can stay for up to 30 minutes for £3.50, or a 24-hour period for £56.
-If you book in advance you can usually park for cheaper.
+You can stay for up to 30 minutes for £4.50, or a 24-hour period for £67.
+If you book in advance you can usually park for much cheaper.